yusufbahtiarr/fgo24-react-redux/README.md

 # React Example Project
-This repository contains React project Minitask 5 with React Hook Form, useState, useEffect example.
+This repository contains React project Minitask 5 with React Hook Form, useState, useEffect, yupResolver example.
 This project implements the creation of a cigarette survey form with 2 pages, the first page contains the cigarette survey form, the second page contains the cigarette survey results.

 ## Preview
 ![Preview](Screenshot.png)